I write comic book reviews that NOBODY has ever asked for!

 I DO love some silent storytelling!

-When Herbert gets topside, he quickly discovers the bloody carnage left behind during the battle that took place on the Derleth, but THAT'S not the worst news of the day.
+When Herbert gets topside, he quickly discovers the carnage left behind during the battle that took place on the Derleth, but THAT'S not the worst news of the day.
 Mr. Ahto has shed his disguise and reveals himself as a disgusting, tentacled monstrosity that is holding Melinda Hostage.

 THIS is why you should ALWAYS check someone out before you head off on sketchy treasure/monster hunts with them.